scie-nz/walden/README.md

 ### Use devserver to access Trino CLI

-Assuming the deployment succeeded, you can ssh into the pod corresponding to your devserver like so (make sure to replace `devserver-6c9fcf987c-9vznj` with your pod ID from `kubectl get pods -n walden`:
+Assuming the deployment succeeded, you can ssh into the `devserver` pod like so:
 ```
 $ kubectl exec -it -n walden deployment/devserver -- /bin/bash
 ```

+The following steps are performed from within the `devserver` pod.

-#### Create a test MinIO bucket
+#### Create a MinIO bucket

 Now that you are logged in to the devserver, you are ready to interact with your glorious data pond!

-To do so you first need to create a MinIO bucket, where you will store your data:
+Let's start by creating a bucket in MinIO, the object store service that's included in Walden.
+We will store data in these buckets:
 ```
 devserver# mc alias set walden-minio/ http://minio:9000 $MINIO_ACCESS_KEY_ID $MINIO_ACCESS_KEY_SECRET
 Added `walden-minio` successfully.

-devserver# mc mb walden-minio/test
+devserver# mc mb walden-minio/direct
-Bucket created successfully: `walden-minio/test`
+Bucket created successfully: `walden-minio/direct`
 ```

 Note -- `walden-minio` is an alias to the MinIO deployment created automatically when we start the devserver.
-We have created a bucket called "test".
+We have created a bucket called "direct".

-#### Use Trino to create a schema and a table
+#### Use Trino to create a schema and table in MinIO

-First, run this from the devserver shell:
+First, run the following command from the devserver shell.
+This starts a `trino-cli` session with the `direct` schema against the `hive` data storage provided by Walden.
 ```
-devserver# trino test
+devserver# trino direct
 ```

-This command starts a `trino-cli` session with the `test` schema against the `hive` data storage provided by Walden.
-The `test` schema does not actually exist in the Hive metastore yet, so we need to create it:
+We will use this schema to talk directly to the MinIO storage.
+The `direct` schema does not actually exist in the Hive metastore yet, so we need to create it:
 ```
-trino:test> CREATE SCHEMA IF NOT EXISTS test WITH (location='s3a://test/');
+trino:direct> CREATE SCHEMA IF NOT EXISTS direct WITH (location='s3a://direct/');
 CREATE SCHEMA
 ```

 If you run `SHOW SCHEMAS` you should see:
 ```
-trino:test> SHOW SCHEMAS;
+trino:direct> SHOW SCHEMAS;
        Schema
 --------------------
  default
+ direct
  information_schema
- test
 (3 rows)
 ```

 Now we can create a table and store some data:
 ```
-trino:test> CREATE TABLE dim_foo(bar BIGINT);
+trino:direct> CREATE TABLE dim_foo(bar BIGINT);
 CREATE TABLE

-trino:test> INSERT INTO dim_foo VALUES 1, 2, 3, 4;
+trino:direct> INSERT INTO dim_foo VALUES 1, 2, 3, 4;
 INSERT: 4 rows
 ```

 Assuming everything is working, you should be able to query the stored values:
 ```
-trino:test> SELECT bar FROM dim_foo;
+trino:direct> SELECT bar FROM dim_foo;
  bar
 -----
    1